For international shipping:

 Here is an overview on what happens when a bullion shipment arrives to our depository:

-24 CCTV cameras in our office / depository record how the package
+24 CCTV cameras in our shop / depository record how the package

 is received and signed for by SB personnel and the package is transferred into the safe room under CCTV.